ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 ![Generating product variants](4.2_product_variants_generate.png)

-You can set prices, including custom pricing, as well as availability and stock for each variant separately.
+You can set prices, including custom pricing, availability, and stock for each variant separately.

 ### Product assets